bbauska/W3Cx-4of5-thru-May-2024/README.md

 <img src="./images/image194.png" style="width:5.38542in;height:3.71875in"
 alt="Example 4: uses drag&#39;n&#39;drop of files" />

-### PHP code for the single-packaged examples (with and without drag and drop, the PHP is the same)
+<h4>PHP code for the single-packaged examples (with and without drag and drop, the PHP is the same)</h4>

 This code is given "as is".
 The principle is the same as with the examples given in the previous section, except that this time we do not